nbalepur/persona-anon/README.md

 ## Persona Tailoring

-We provide our code for Persona Tailoring below, which can align a much more personalized model by training on LLM personas from Persona Inference.
-Before training, we recommend filling in `/model/config.py` so most parameters are shared across model runs.
+We provide our code for Persona Tailoring below, which can align a much more personalized model by training on LLM personas from Persona Inference:

+- For prompt $p$ and persona $\mathcal{P}$, the LLM gives response $r$ for $p$ that is tailored to $\mathcal{P}$

+All of the code for the Persona Tailoring experiments (Sections 4 and 5 in the paper) can be found in `/persona-tailoring/`.
+Before running any code, we recommend filling in `/model/config.py` so most parameters are shared across model runs.
 Specifically, there are the following arguments:

 | **Parameter**          | **Sample Value**                          | **Description**                                                     |
 |-------------------------|------------------------------------|---------------------------------------------------------------------|